 If you are still trying to decide the best month to visit Ireland, read this post which gives you a detailed guide to help you decide the best time of year to book your trip to Ireland for.

-Most trips to Ireland will probably begin for many with an arrival into Dublin Airport.
+Most trips to Ireland will probably begin for many with arrival at Dublin Airport.
 As the capital of Ireland, Dublin is one of the most visited places in Ireland.
 It is a large city with a bustling city centre which is where most visitors will stay and explore.

 Dublin can also serve as a starting or ending point for a larger Ireland itinerary.
 Spend a day or two in the city before heading out to explore Ireland or start your exploration first and end with 3 days in Dublin.